Siege of Petersburg: Meade's assaults (June 15–18, 1864)

 On the morning of June 18, Meade went into a rage directed at his corps commanders because of his army's failure to take the initiative and break through the thinly defended Confederate positions and seize the city.
 He ordered the entire Army of the Potomac to attack the Confederate defenses.
 The first Union attack began at dawn, started by the II and XVIII Corps on the Union right.
 The II Corps was surprised to make rapid progress against the Confederate line, not realizing that Beauregard had moved it back the night before.
 When they encountered the second line, the attack immediately ground to a halt and the corps suffered under heavy Confederate fire for hours.

 By noon, another attack plan had been devised to break through the Confederate defenses.
 However, by this time, elements of Lee's army had reinforced Beauregard's troops.
 By the time the Union attack was renewed, Lee himself had taken command of the defenses.
-Maj.
-Gen. Orlando B. Willcox's division of the IX Corps led the renewed attack but it suffered significant losses in the marsh and open fields crossed by Taylor's Branch.
-Warren's V Corps was halted by murderous fire from Rives's Salient, an attack in which Col. Joshua Lawrence Chamberlain, commanding the 1st Brigade, First Division, V Corps, was severely wounded.
+Willcox's division of the IX Corps led the renewed attack but it suffered significant losses in the marsh and open fields crossed by the watercourse, Taylor's Branch.
+Warren's V Corps was halted by murderous fire from the position known as Rives' salient, an attack in which Colonel Joshua Lawrence Chamberlain, commanding the 1st Brigade, First Division, V Corps, was severely wounded.
 At 6:30 p.m., Meade ordered a final assault, which also failed with more horrendous losses.
 One of the leading regiments was the 1st Maine Heavy Artillery Regiment, which lost 632 of 900 men in the assault, the heaviest single-battle loss of any regiment during the entire war.

 Having achieved almost no gains from four days of assaults, and with Lincoln facing re-election in the upcoming months in the face of a loud public outcry against the casualty figures, Meade ordered his army to dig in, starting the ten-month siege.
-During the four days of fighting, Union casualties were 11,386 (1,688 killed, 8,513 wounded, 1,185 missing or captured), Confederate 4,000 (200 killed, 2,900 wounded, 900 missing or captured).
+During the four days of fighting, Union casualties were 11,386 (1,688 killed, 8,513 wounded, 1,185 missing or captured), while Confederate casualties were 4,000 (200 killed, 2,900 wounded, 900 missing or captured).